Study

 Select a resource above

-29 Then Belshazzar gave the command, and Daniel was clothed in purple, a chain of gold was put around his neck, and a proclamation was made concerning him that he should rank third in the kingdom.
+29 Then at Belshazzar’s command, Daniel was clothed in purple, a gold chain was placed around his neck, and he was proclaimed the third highest ruler in the kingdom.

 Here Daniel begins his narration of the change which took place, for at that instant the king’ acknowledged something sorrowful and disturbing to be at hand.
 Yet, as he did not at once understand what it was, God gave him a sign as an omen of calamity, according to the language of the profane.
 In this way God sent him warning when he saw the king and his nobles raging with mad licentiousness.
 There appeared, then, the hand of a man, says the Prophet, using this expression from its similitude and form.
 We are sure it was not a man’s hand; it had the appearance of one, and hence was called so.
 Scripture often uses this method of expression, especially when treating external symbols.
 This is, then, a sacramental form of speech, 251251 This phrase is worthy of notice.
 The Latin is “sacramentalis locutio;” the French, “est aussi sacramentale ” See our Ezekiel, volume 2, p.
 312 and note, where the Sabbath is termed a Sacrament. if I may use the expression.
 God, indeed, wrote the inscription by his own power, but he shews King Belshazzar the figure as if a man had written it on the wall; hence the fingers of a hand were put forth.
 This expression conduces in no slight degree to the reality of the miracle; for if Belshazzar had seen this on the wall from the very first, he might have supposed some artifice had placed the hand there; but when the wall was previously bare, and then the hand suddenly appeared, we may readily understand the hand to have been a sign from heaven, through which God wished to shew something’ important to the king.
 The fingers of a hand, then, were put forth, and wrote from the midst of the candlestick, or lamp.
 Clearly, then, this was a feast by night, and Babylon was taken in the midst of the night.
 No wonder their banquets were protracted to a great length, for intemperance has no bounds.
 When men are accustomed to spend the day in luxury, I confess indeed they do not usually continue their banquets till midnight; but when they celebrate any splendid and remarkable feast, they do not find the daylight sufficient for their festivites and the grosser indulgences of the table.